Probable-Futures/docs/map-api.md

 - Show any place in the world, at any zoom level
 - Do the above for a single warming scenario or multiple, in comparison or sequentially

-## Embeddable maps - using the React library
+## Embeddable maps API - using React

 `@probable-futures/probable-futures-maps` is an npm package that enables developers to integrate dynamic and interactive climate maps into their web applications using React.